sebbysauce/testing/README.md

 # Discord Bot for OpenSea

 This project helps you to get information regarding any collection and any item within the collection.
 I have also added auto-suggestion for collection slugs which gives you suggestion whenever given collection-slug doesn't exist.
+It also send notification to your discord channel for new listings and new sales of your specified collection.

 ## Commands
  - info &#60;collection-slug&#62;